cheredia19/my-journey-datahub-cloud/README.md

 A similar thing happens with dates.
 DataHub uses the **DD/MM/YYYY** format instead of the **MM/DD/YYYY** Americans use.
 The thing is that many datasets come with the American format.
 I'm aware of this every time a dataset includes a date field.

-An issue not related to data formatting comes when you update a dataset.
+An issue not related to data formatting comes when I update a dataset.
 It turns out that the DataHub Cloud doesn't show the updated values.
 How do I overcome this?
 I update **and rename** the dataset and then replace, on the README.md file, the name of the old dataset with the new one where it corresponds.

 A thing it would be nice to improve is related to SEO formatting.
 When someone clicks on a link, it takes you out of the DataHub page and loads the new page. **It should open in a new tab**.